 9. Get your SF State student ID

 Update: Pick up of student IDs is on hold until the Campus re-opens.
-Classes will be held remotely in the Summer and Fall due to Covid19 precautions.
+Classes will be held remotely in the Fall due to Covid19 precautions.
 Please check back for more information

-Students can get their student ID (new OneCard Gator Pass) beginning in August:
+Students can get their student ID (new OneCard Gator Pass):

 New students can visit the One Card Services office on the Holloway Campus (first floor of the Student Service Center) to obtain their ID card.
 Students need to first register for classes and pay their tuition & fees for the Fall semester before they can get their ID card.
 You can take your photo and receive your student ID card right away.